Harbor Master Division

 Headway Speed

-Maximum 1 hour without Harbor Master permission.
+Maximum 20 minutes at public floats without Harbor Master permission.

 Launching Ramp